unicef/etools/CONTRIBUTING.md

 ##Pull Requests

-* To be followed Strictly
+* To be followed strictly

-Open a PR as soon as you start working on the new feature, Refer to the issue you’re working on by tagging in a comment in the PR Label your PR with - WIP (if work in progress) READY (if ready for merge) or BLOCKED (if you’re blocked by anything) If ready, or blocked assign one or more of your colleagues to review the code and comments..
+Open a PR as soon as you start working on the new feature,

+Refer to the issue you’re working on by tagging in a comment in the PR

+Label your PR with - WIP (if work in progress) READY (if ready for merge) or BLOCKED (if you’re blocked by anything)

+If ready, or blocked assign one or more of your colleagues to review the code and comments..
 Include the Technical Lead

-If you have a question that needs answering.. please label your pr with "question".
+If you have a question that needs answering.. please label your PR with "question".

 Update your PRs from the main branch you’re PRing into (on a daily basis if needed).

 Update your branch in the end of every day even if you’re not ready.

 In order to not freak other devs out..
 If you’re writing some spectacularly outside-of-best-practices code just for testing or while in progress please comment that with #begin dev code -> #end dev code